-This page to mapping sources covers present day countries whose regions wholly or partly were part of the former Prussian Empire.
+This page covers present day countries whose regions wholly or partly were part of the former Prussian Empire.
 It lists selected published sources including gazetteers, atlases and maps held primarily in the Map Collection of the State Library.

 Knight, Charles.
 Cyclopaedia of geography 1856.